Going to Court for the First Time?

 The judge will clearly state the charge(s) against you and outline the maximum possible penalties.

-You’ll be asked if you understand your rights and given the chance to ask any questions.
+You’ll be asked if you understand your rights and given the chance to ask questions.

 If you request a public defender and meet the financial requirements, the judge will appoint one for you.

-A crucial part of this hearing is determining whether you’ll be released or held on bail.
-The judge will typically consider two key factors:
+A crucial part of this hearing is determining whether you’ll be released based only on your promise to return and follow the rules, or if you will be required to post money as collateral to assure the Court of your compliance.
+The judge will typically consider three key factors:

 • Flight Risk: Are you likely to return for future court dates?